tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 We have plans to composite this tornado map with an existing world baselayer available from [Mapbox](http://tiles.mapbox.com/mapbox), so the first thing to do will be to comment-out the default blue and white world base and the state borders.
   ![](/tilemill/assets/pages/exporting-in-pieces-1.png)
-Notice that the code between the `/*` and `*/` is now greyed-out, and the background of the map is transparent.
+Notice that the code between the `/*` and `*/` is now greyed-out, and the background of the map is **transparent**.

 Now we can create a tooltip for the state-level dots, and export.
 On the export page, be sure to select only the zoom levels for this particular piece of the map.
   ![](/tilemill/assets/pages/exporting-in-pieces-2.png)
 Next we create and switch the tooltip to the individual dots layer, and export.
 Change the zoom levels and filename accordingly.
   ![](/tilemill/assets/pages/exporting-in-pieces-3.png)
-We now have two MBTiles with their own interactivity that we can composite together with a slick base map.
+We now have two MBTiles with their own interactivity that we can [composite](http://mapbox.com/hosting/compositing/) together with a slick base map.

 Here is the final map:
 <iframe width='600' height='400' frameBorder='0' src='http://a.tiles.mapbox.com/v3/matt.map-awiyx38h.html#4/40/-96'> </iframe>